 After 4 years as Assistant Principal, he joined The Resilience Project.
 Since 2016, he has conducted over 1,700 presentations across Australia to key stakeholders at schools and their communities, corporations and elite sporting organisations including the AFL, NRL and the A-League.
-He is currently working with the Hawthorn Football Club.

 He especially enjoys situations that present challenges and require an optimistic focus to address.
 He is passionate about children being raised in a supportive and encouraging environment that evokes self-conﬁdence and a zest for life.
 His presentations are original and energetic.

 Ben joined TRP as General Manager in 2017 and was excited to have the opportunity to positively impact the wellbeing of young people and school communities all across Australia.

 Prior to joining TRP, he was an executive at SEDA Group as General Manager Marketing & Communications.
 Throughout his time at SEDA, Ben played a lead role in seeing the organisation grow from 160 students to over 2000 students nationally.
 Ben has also held a broad range of senior leadership and executive roles throughout his career in the education and sports industries including teaching, educational leadership, student admissions, marketing and communications.